Wildlife of São Tomé and Príncipe: Flora

+There are four endemic species restricted to the cloud forest environments of the Pico de São Tomé, from 1400 m to its peak: Afrocarpus mannii, Balthasaria mannii, Psychotria guerkeana and P. nubicola.

 Rainforest covers about 74% of the country.
-Much of this is secondary forest that has grown on abandoned plantations.
+Much of this is secondary forest that has grown on abandoned plantations, known as "capoeiras".
+In contrast, primary forests are called "obós".
 A large area of forest is protected by Obo National Park.
-Other habitats include savanna and mangroves.
+Other habitats include savanna and small areas of beach sand dunes and mangroves.